renevanpelt/prompts/README.md

 # prompts

 This projects aims to provide a DLS for designing prompts.
 The goal is to enable developers to create complex prompts in a maintainable way.

-Usage:

 ## Building a simple chat prompt